-If a Party or Parties prefer not to attend or cannot attend the hearing in person, the party should request alternative arrangements from the Director of Title IX and Compliance or the Chair at least five (5) business days prior to the hearing.
-The Director of Title IX and Compliance or the Chair can arrange to use technology to allow remote testimony without compromising the fairness of the hearing.
+If a Party or Parties prefer not to attend or cannot attend the hearing in person, the party should request alternative arrangements from the Title IX Director or the Chair at least five (5) business days prior to the hearing.
+The Title IX Director or the Chair can arrange to use technology to allow remote testimony without compromising the fairness of the hearing.
 Remote options may also be needed for witnesses who cannot appear in person.
-Any witness who cannot attend in person should let the Director of Title IX and Compliance or the Chair know at least five (5) business days prior to the hearing so that appropriate arrangements can be made.
+Any witness who cannot attend in person should let the Title IX Director or the Chair know at least five (5) business days prior to the hearing so that appropriate arrangements can be made.